 Why Invest in Oil Shares?

 Oil still represents the biggest component in the energy mix.
-As the world’s economy gradually recovers from the pandemic, oil demand will likely pick up and the pressure on the price of oil will rise.
-Hence, a positive for the industry.
-Moreover, most oil companies presented here pay dividends.
+As world economies recover from the pandemic, oil demand will likely pick up and the oil price will rise.
+One of the best bits is that most of the oil companies listed here pay dividends.

 Frequently Asked Questions

-Schlumberger.
-It doubled in price since April 2020 and it recently announced that it tapped Lambert to lead in a hydrogen production venture.
+The Schlumberger share price doubled after the March 2020 market crash and the company announced that it tapped Lambert to lead in a hydrogen production venture.

-The pandemic hit the oil industry hard.
-However, it was already in decline as green efforts from governments and institutions as well as pressure from the population to act against climate change affected the business model too.
-Yet, fossil fuels account for the largest share in the energy complex demand, so oil is here to stay for quite some time still.
+The pandemic hit the oil industry hard, but it was already in decline as green efforts from governments and institutions as well as pressure from the population to act against climate change affected the business model too.
+However, fossil fuels account for the largest share in the energy complex demand, so oil is here to stay for quite some time.